October 26, 2023 NHTSA CAMPAIGN NUMBER: 23V720000

 Additional testing at highway speeds was conducted with mounting tabs intentionally unseated.
 The lower front bumper assembly (including the engine under cover and fender liners) completely detached from the vehicle.

-As a result of this testing, Toyota determined how the mounting tabs could be damaged and cause lower front bumper assembly detachment.
-Toyota decided a detached lower front bumper assembly could become a road hazard, increasing the risk of a crash or injury for other road users.
+decided a detached lower front bumper assembly could become a road hazard, increasing the risk of a crash or injury for other road users.

 October 19, 2023